MayInstitute/MayInstitute2017/Program3_Intro stat in R/03-rstats.md

 We can also manually compute our t-test statistic using the formulas we descibed above and compare it with the `summaryresult`.

-Recall the `summaryresult` we generated last section
+Recall the `summaryresult` we generated last section.

 ```r